All syllabi can be found at http://todd.bendor.org/teaching/

-I am part of the land use and environmental planning group in the Department of City and Regional Planning.
+I am the head of the land use and environmental planning specialization in the Department of City and Regional Planning.
 My research aims to better understand the impacts that human activities and development can have on sensitive ecological and environmental systems.
 In 2009, I was a GlaxoSmithKline Faculty Fellow at the North Carolina State University Institute for Emerging Issues (IEI).
 During the 2011-2012 academic year, I was on sabbatical at the University of Paris I (Pantheon-Sorbonne) and at the MIT Department of Urban Studies and Planning.
 In 2012, I became the 3rd Frederick J. Clarke Fellow at the U.S. Army Corps of Engineers Institute for Water Resources (IWR), which is meant to involve and attract external faculty in the Corps' work on improving water resources across the United States.
-As of January 2014, I am the Director of Graduate Studies, running the Masters in City and Regional Planning program, as well as the head of the Land Use and Environmental Planning Specialization in our department.

 If you're interested in learning more about my research and teaching please see my professional website: todd.bendor.org/research and todd.bendor.org/teaching.

-Please see todd.bendor.org/publications for a list of all my publications and op-eds.
+Please see todd.bendor.org/publications for links to all my publications and op-eds.

 Citation data: https://goo.gl/H88PVK